 Museum Te Papa Tongarewa has been exhibiting 180 highlights from Museum Boijmans Van Beuningen's famous collection of surrealism since 12 June in the exhibition ‘Surrealist Art: Masterpieces from Museum Boijmans Van Beuningen’.
 This exhibition can be seen in Wellington until 31 October 2021.

 The 180 Surrealist masterpieces from Museum Boijmans Van Beuningen include major works by artists such as Salvador Dalí, Marcel Duchamp, Man Ray, René Magritte and Leonora Carrington.
 Winding through a series of spaces, visitors will learn about Dada, the movement that preceded Surrealism.
 They will explore how dreams, chance and desire inspired the art of the Surrealists.
 The exhibition showcases the incredible wealth and diversity of Surrealism.
 It includes not only masterpiece paintings and sculpture, but also cutting-edge film, photography, design and more.

 Iconic Surrealist works on display include Salvador Dalí’s Mae West Lips Sofa (1938), a playfully subversive couch shaped as a lush pair of red lips, René Magritte’s Not to Be Reproduced (1937), a work in which a figure gazes into the mirror and sees nothing but the back of his own head.
 The recently acquired Again the Gemini are in the Orchard (1947), a painting Leonora Carrington that is infused with dreamy fantasy, will also be exhibited.

-Coming soon: a new interactive experience
+A new interactive experience

 Experience the 'Surrealist Art' exhibition at Te Papa from home or anywhere.